-plaintiffs to submit affidavits describing their exposure to the chemicals they claim harmed them, and affidavits from physicians listing each plaintiff's specific injuries, the particular chemical(s) that in the physician's opinion caused each injury, and the scientific basis for the physician's conclusions.
+The plaintiffs must submit affidavits describing their exposure to the chemicals they claim harmed them, and affidavits from physicians listing each plaintiff’s specific injuries, the particular chemical(s) that in the physician’s opinion caused each injury, and the scientific basis for the physician’s conclusions.

 The plaintiffs’ two expert witnesses, both physicians, submitted affidavits in line with the court’s order, but the court wasn’t satisfied.
 It ruled that the experts hadn’t explained which chemicals caused which injuries.
 Also, the court pointed out that the experts hadn’t explained the scientific basis for their conclusions.

 The experts tried again but still fell short, according to the court.
-The railroad asked the court to grant it summary judgment, arguing that the experts' affidavits were inadmissible because they still didn't explain the experts' reasoning and methods.
+The railroad asked the court to grant it summary judgment.
+They argued that the experts’ affidavits were inadmissible because they still didn’t explain the experts’ reasoning and methods.
 The court agreed and dismissed the case.
-The employees appealed the trial court's decision to grant summary judgment for the railroad and voila, we get our very interesting federal court causal reasoning smackdown.
+The employees appealed the trial court’s decision to grant summary judgment for the railroad and voila!
+We get our very interesting federal court causal reasoning smackdown.

-To save you from the suspense of finding out how the appellate court ruled, let's just say it didn't go well for the plaintiff employees.
-The court started by pointing out that the trial court was required to make sure that the experts had reached their conclusions “using scientific methods and procedures, and that those conclusions were not mere subjective beliefs or unsupported speculation.”
-This level of scrutiny is very important, because courts and juries tend to give the testimony of expert witnesses a great deal of weight.
-Having the trial court play gate-keeper before the expert's opinion comes into evidence is an important safeguard against quacks running amuck in our courts any more than they already do.
+To save you the suspense, let’s just say it didn’t go well for the plaintiff employees.
+The court started by requiring the trial court to ensure that experts reached their conclusions using scientific methods and procedures.
+Those conclusions could also be not mere subjective beliefs or unsupported speculation.
+This level of scrutiny is very important.
+Why?
+Bbecause courts and juries tend to give the testimony of expert witnesses a great deal of weight.
+Having the trial court play gate-keeper before the expert’s opinion comes into evidence is an important safeguard against quacks running amuck in our courts any more than they already do.

 “dyscalculia” (poor arithmetic ability) and “spelling dispraxia” (poor spelling ability), without first reviewing [the plaintiff’s] school records, which indicate[d] that he suffered from these “conditions” since childhood.
 Because he failed to review these records, [the expert] could testify reliably only that [the plaintiff’s] spelling and arithmetic abilities are below average.
 He offered no scientific basis for concluding that chemical exposure played any part at all in [the plaintiff’s] condition.